patrinoua/my-happy-road/readme.md

 ### Today
 So what do I do today?

-- I sleep: I now know the importance of sleep, I know there are morning birds and night owls AND THAT's ok (thank you dr Walker!
+- **I sleep**.
+I now know the importance of sleep, I know there are morning birds and night owls AND THAT's ok (thank you dr Walker!
 cc: Matthew Walker on Joe Rogan [link](https://www.youtube.com/watch?v=pwaWilO_Pig), Why we sleep [link](https://www.amazon.de/-/en/Matthew-Walker-PhD/dp/1501144316)) so I make sure I sleep always around the same time (2AM) and wake up (with out an alarm!) around 9:30.
 Luckily enough I'm not in a job where "I have to be there by 8".
-- I wake up.
+- **I wake up**.
 I drink a glass of water.
 I smile.
-- One thing I still have not managed to do is meditate daily.
+- **I appreciate what I have**
+- **Zoom out**.
+When I'm feeling stressed I try to zoom out and realize these are all "first world problems", very much solvable.
+- **Meditate daily**.
 I strongly believe in the [benefits of a daily meditation](https://www.google.com/search?q=scientific+benefits+of+meditation&oq=scientific+benefits+o&aqs=chrome.1.0i512l2j69i57j0i512l7.6377j0j7&sourceid=chrome&ie=UTF-8) practice and hope to add this in my daily routine.
-- I exercice: Twice per week I hit the gym and get some good old endorfines!
+- **I exercice**.
+Twice per week I hit the gym and get some good old endorfines!
+- **I keep a diary**.
+Not every day and not because I have to.
+I believe that discussing things with others is great, but discussing them with your self is even better!
+I keep a diary for good times, rough times, or just when I want to think deeper on a specific topic.
+I've been keeping a diary since I was 6 years old and it's also great to reconnect with my past selves, see the differences in believes, approach, remember details of past situations, trips and other fun stuff :) Some times I'm ranting out too, which can be therapeutic as you just "get it out of your system!".
+I recommend it to everyone!

 Here are some of the resources that have helped me redefine some of the ways in which I look at things and build a happy path along the way:

 ## My Happy road